aimat-lab/gcnn_keras/README.md

 #### Graph dictionary

-Graphs are represented by a dictionary `GraphDict` of (numpy) arrays which inherits from python `dict`.
+Graphs are represented by a dictionary `GraphDict` of (numpy) arrays which behaves like a python `dict`.
 There are graph pre- and postprocessors in ``kgcnn.graph`` which take specific properties by name and apply a processing function or transformation.